-We were reminded that human connection isn’t an option, it’s a requirement.- Author, Keynote Speaker, Television Broadcaster
+" We were reminded that human connection isn’t an option, it’s a necessity".- Author, Keynote Speaker, Television Broadcaster

 In 2020, everything changed, except for who we are.
 When social distancing became our next normal, so did our deep desire to stay connected in isolation.
 No, I’m not just talking about Zoom happy hours.
 Virtual workouts, weddings, and graduations are just a few examples of how we creatively connected remotely.
 We were reminded that human connection isn’t an option, it’s a requirement.
 Especially given that another difficult challenge already existed pre-COVID; loneliness.